My men’s health books

 I was health editor on the now-defunct men’s magazine Maxim and a health columnist on the Daily Star.
 I have also written on the topic for The Observer, The Times, GQ and other men’s and women’s magazines.
-I am currently editor of male health on the Men’s Health Forum’s website.
+I am currently editor of the Men’s Health Forum’s website.

 I first got interested in men’s health at a very precise moment.